alatarum/frugen/README.md

 plain text or hex strings (in rare occasions raw binary data buffers may also be supported).

-Most memory management in the library is automatic and the users doen't have to care about freeing any internal allocation as long as they use the library API properly.
+Most memory management in the library is automatic and the users don't have to care about freeing any internal allocations as long as they use the library API properly.
 The central entity of the library is \ref fru_t, the structure type that represents a fully decoded FRU information as a whole.
 You will find fields for every FRU area inside that structure, and there is a lot of